Department of Education

 Program Overview

-Our aspiring teachers learn to become critical, impactful, and reflexive secondary teachers who demonstrate excellence in both their academic discipline and the multifaceted field of education.
-The MAT Program develops teachers with a deep understanding of the social contexts of education and how they affect students, families, communities, and schools.
-It seeks to cultivate skills and commitments in pre-service teachers to improve student learning outcomes and promote equity in education.
+Brown's MAT program prepares aspiring teachers to become critically reflective and impactful secondary teachers.
+The program aims to cultivate a deep understanding of the social contexts of education and its impact on students, families, communities, and schools.
 Graduates are prepared to approach the teaching of students in diverse communities with empathy, cultural competence, and intentional cycles of improvement grounded in data and critical reflection.

-Upon completion of the degree program and state-required Praxis exams, candidates are recommended for a Rhode Island Department of Education teaching certificate in their discipline at the secondary level and an endorsement in teaching multilingual language learners.
+Upon completing the degree program and passing the state-required Praxis exams, candidates will be recommended for a Rhode Island Department of Education teaching certificate in their secondary-level discipline and an endorsement in teaching multilingual language learners.
+If you are interested in obtaining licensure in a different state, you will be eligible through reciprocity based upon agreements in the Interstate Certification Agreement with NASDTEC.

 Summer